Another nail-biter for Merkel as Hessians go to polls | AFP - This kiji is

 Meanwhile, the Greens -- already the junior government partner in Hesse -- look poised to almost double their 2013 vote share to around 20 percent, topping the 17.5 percent they scored in conservative Bavaria.

-The party attracts voters who favour welcoming refugees, worry about climate change or are fed up with the big parties' indulgence towards the car companies during a years-long scandal over harmful emissions from diesel vehicles.
+The party attracts voters who favour welcoming refugees, worry about climate change or are fed up with big party indulgence towards the car companies during a years-long scandal over harmful emissions from diesel vehicles.

 Hessian Greens leader Tarek al-Wazir predicted his party would also benefit from disappointment over quarrels that have rocked Merkel's coalition in recent months, mostly over the AfD's core issue of immigration.